bdulac/bdulac.github.io/eclipse/plug-in/index.md

 	</span> details how to use it.
 </p>
 <p>
 The <em>ResourceSetListener</em> solution, far more complete on the transaction point of view, helps to listen on external editor changes.
-An access to the editor's editing domain is required, it must be of type <em><a href="http://download.eclipse.org/modeling/emf/transaction/javadoc/1.1.1/org/eclipse/emf/transaction/TransactionalEditingDomain.html">TransactionalEditingDomain</a></em>.
+It is <a href="http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern">publish/subscirbe</a> pattern.
+An access to the editor's editing domain is required, it must be of type <em><a href="http://download.eclipse.org/modeling/emf/transaction/javadoc/1.1.1/org/eclipse/emf/transaction/TransactionalEditingDomain.html">TransactionalEditingDomain</a></em> in order to expose the <a href="http://download.eclipse.org/modeling/emf/transaction/javadoc/1.1.1/org/eclipse/emf/transaction/TransactionalEditingDomain.html#addResourceSetListener%28org.eclipse.emf.transaction.ResourceSetListener%29">subscription method</em>.
 </p>
 </div>
 <div>